Development and testing with MicroShift¶

 MicroShift requires a pull secret to access its container registry.

-You can generate a pull secret here and copy in your clipboard.
+You can generate a pull secret here and copy it to your clipboard.

 export OS_PULL_SECRET="<paste-the-pull-secret-content-here>"